 See Compatibility Chart for More Information

-Recommended Foods: Xtreme Cichlid PeeWee, Cobalt Blue (Cobalt Aquatics) Cichlid Flakes or Spirulina Pellets or Flakes
+Recommended Foods: Xtreme Cichlid PeeWee, Cobalt Blue (Cobalt Aquatics) Cichlid Flakes or Spirulina Pellets or Flakes.
+Foods containing Spirulina help this fish to display the best color.

 |Scientific Name||Cynotilapia Afra Coube (Orange Top)|